Nolden33/Porcelain-Hill/Information.md

 ### Which Database?
 Later when we decide on a backend database, we will start adding to the different component pages of the website.
 We can divide up the responsibilites and create the different components of the page. \

+### Admin section
+We need to establish an admin separation before we continue.
+The admin section will be added so that the band members can make changes to their page without having to contact us for help.
+1) This section will require a login for the band members
+2) Later, we will need to add extra forms and buttons (like add, edit and delete buttons) to almost all components that allow the band to make changes

 #### Home Page
 1) Will show all the `base_____Col.jsx` (will be written as `Base` on this page) from the various different routes.
 2) Will need to create a `Base` for the most recent FB and IG post on the Homepage.